-The location of the Cemetery close to the Wellington Botanic Garden and the CBD means that it does not require major visitor facilities.
-This is consistent with the historic nature and role of the Cemetery.
+The location of the cemetery close to the Wellington Botanic Garden and the central city means that it does not require major visitor facilities.
+This is consistent with the historic nature and role of the cemetery.

 There is visitor information and interpretation in the Memorial Chapel off Bolton Street.
-There are no public toilets in the Cemetery but they are located near the Seddon Memorial entrance (Anderson Park Cricket Pavilion) and in the CBD (Bus terminal and railway station).
+There are no public toilets in the cemetery but some are located near the Seddon Memorial entrance (Anderson Park Cricket Pavilion) and in the central city (bus terminal and railway station).

-Information and interpretation
+6.3.3 Information and interpretation

-An Interpretation Strategy was prepared for the cemetery in the 1990's and there has been an enhanced visitor experience through the development of interpretation based on the following themes:
+An Interpretation Strategy was prepared for the cemetery in the 1990s and visitor experience has been enhanced through the development of interpretation based on the following themes:

-- Colonial history of Wellington in particular church history and stories of the early colony through individuals buried there - Motorway protest and development - Heritage roses - Architectural interest in particular the chapel and sexton's cottage.
+- colonial history of Wellington, in particular church history and stories of the early colony through individuals buried there; - motorway protest and development; - heritage roses; - architectural interest, in particular the Memorial Chapel and Sexton's Cottage.